 As we stood before her grave I tried to find an answer in my mind to what really happened to Mary.
 As I recalled facts, they seemed to be at odds with each other.
 While I’m not a big fan of SHC, I don’t understand how a fire could completely consume a person yet create very little damage to the surroundings.
 If the fire burned hot enough to reduce her to ash, then it should have destroyed the apartment, if not the entire building.
 To me, nothing about the phenomenon makes sense.

-As we prepared to leave I was faced with on truth about Mary’s demise that I know is the truth – she is buried in the sacred grounds of Chestnut Hill Cemetery.
+As we prepared to leave I was faced with the one truth about Mary’s demise that is definite: her remains are interred within the sacred grounds of Chestnut Hill Cemetery.